ThabangMapedi0/ThabangMapedi0/README.md

-# Hi there 👋 I'm Thabang Mapwdi
+# Hi there 👋 I'm Thabang Mapedi

 I'm a networking student passionate about **cybersecurity**, **web development**, and **bug bounty hunting**.